Minimum Flows and Minimum Water Levels Frequently Asked Questions

 Who gives the final approval for an MFL?

 The District’s 13-member Governing Board approves MFLs through a vote.
 The Board is provided all external comments to review in advance of receiving a presentation from District staff on the proposed MFL.
-If the Governing Board votes to adopt an MFL, it is adopted into rule (Chapter 40D-8, Florida Administrative Code).
+If the Governing Board votes to adopt an MFL, it is adopted into District Rules (Chapter 40D-8, Florida Administrative Code).

 How does the Southwest Florida Water Management District use MFLs?